GaloisInc/mctrace/docs/README-release.md

 PowerPC programs; that work is ongoing and will be featurd in a future demonstration.

+The binaries included in this demonstration are statically linked.
+At this time, MCTrace supports only statically-linked input binaries.

 This demonstration includes example Dtrace probes that use the built-in Dtrace `timestamp` variable.
 Future work will include support for `ucaller`, a `copy` subroutine, and a `send` action for writing data to